uom-hands-on-workshop/workshops/topics/activities1.md

 (human) Input:

 ```
- Identify the key problems mentioned in the following student comments:
+Considering the Student Experience Survey results from SWEN90007 subject below, please help me identify and categorise the key issues mentioned by students in the survey.
  - More refined/less vague project requirements.
  - Less workload – this is too much for students studying full time.
  - Lecture slides can be challenging to read, especially the code part.